IHaveThatPower/fvtt-tribe8/README.md

 This is a rough, ever-changing list that depicts in approximate priority order what's on the list of yet-to-be-implemented features.

 ### Short Term
-- Ensure player-side interaction with initiative dialog
-- Finish styling on initiative dialog
-- Character artwork editing support
-- Item artwork editing support
-- Equipment tab
-  - User-driven sorting
+- Traits tab: toggle for sorting skills by level vs. name
+- Equipment tab: user-driven sorting by column, while still maintaining hierarchy
 - Finalize character sheet layout
 - Deal with various remaining TODO items